-A reasonably priced headlight/taillight set with straightforward design and installation.
-Provides LED with 4 settings including fast/slow flashing modes.
+A reasonably priced headlight/taillight set with a straightforward design and installation.
+Provides LEDs with 4 settings including fast/slow flashing modes.
 Long battery life.
 Waterproof.

 A few reports of strap breakage and failure to charge.
 Not quite as bright as models with lumen ratings.

 Offers bright illumination with 4 settings.
 Offers 320 lumens in a water-resistant build.
 Reaches full power fast in just 2 hours.
 Easy to install, and comes with a taillight.

 Charge doesn't last very long on flashing mode.
 Some reports of failure after a few months of use.